 Management.
 She was given a 3day course of high-dose intravenous methylprednisolone with subjective improvement in her symptoms.
 She was discharged home with an increased dose of oral prednisone along with her other immunosuppressive medications.
 Unfortunately, during the course of several months, she developed worsening symptoms, including increased weakness, gait instability, severe constipation, and sensory changes.
 Repeat MR imaging demonstrated worsened T2-hyperintense enhancing lesions at the level of T3-T4 as well as new enhancing brain lesions with enhancement most pronounced in the basal ganglia, pons, and cerebellum.
-Further investigation regarding other etiologies of her encephalomyelitis, state, extensive infectious work-up was performed, which did not show evidence of active infection.
-Electromyography and nerve conduction studies showed no evidence of neuropathy or myopathy. including unremarkable brain biopsy findings, have been unrevealing thus far, and her working diagnosis remains COVID-19-associated encephalomyelitis.
+Further investigation regarding other etiologies of her encephalomyelitis, including unremarkable brain biopsy findings, have been unrevealing thus far, and her working diagnosis remains COVID-19-associated encephalomyelitis.

-Imaging Findings.
-MR imaging of the brain showed T2 and FLAIR hyperintensities with enhancement in the midbrain, pons, and medulla.
-MR imaging of the spine showed multifocal T2/ and chills.
+Presentation.
+A 62-year-old man with a history of end-stage renal disease on hemodialysis, diabetes mellitus type 2, hypertension, and hyperlipidemia presented with back pain, fever, cough, and chills.
 Symptoms started 2 days after receiving the COVID-19 vaccine, and he subsequently tested positive for COVID-19 infection.
 His examination was notable for mildly decreased strength in the bilateral upper extremities with intact strength in the lower extremities without noted sensory deficits.